dhrubo55/personal-blog/content/posts/day99.md

 Key insight: `selector.select()` is the only blocking call.
 Everything else—`accept()`, `read()`, `write()`—returns immediately.
 If data isn't ready, the operation returns zero bytes.
 No waiting.

-I tested this.
-One thread handled 10,000 concurrent connections using about 50MB of memory.
-Each connection added roughly 5KB of overhead (buffers, socket state, selector keys).
-Compare that to 10,000 virtual threads: ~10-15MB for stack chunks alone.
+“one thread handled 10,000 concurrent connections using about 50MB .That is the whole process (selector, buffers, socket state).
+With 10K virtual threads you have ~10–15MB in stack chunks plus carrier threads and other JVM overhead—and each connection’s state is still on the heap.”
+Then the reader knows you’re comparing total system cost, not “50MB vs 15MB

 ## Building an Event Loop HTTP Server